rgnaputi/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Template for creating user stories.
+about: 'New template for creating user stories. '
 title: ''
 labels: ''
 assignees: ''